 The Cyborg Tinkerer Hits Bestselling Lists!

-Even before it’s publication date, The Cyborg Tinkerer has hit two bestselling lists (as of July 2020).
+Even before it’s publication date, The Cyborg Tinkerer has hit a few bestselling lists on Amazon (as of October 2020).
 Those lists are:

 - Amazon’s Hot New Releases in Steampunk Science Fiction bestseller list in the U.S. (Click here to view the screenshot.)